Skip to content

-In this campaign, the woman, portrayed as a co-passenger in a traditionally masculine setting (like an irritated boxer here), represents someone experiencing the physical or emotional effects of their period.
+In the first ad, the woman was replaced with an irritated Thai boxer and portrayed him co-passenger in a traditionally masculine setting, represents someone experiencing the physical or emotional effects of their period.
 She exhibits nonverbal behavior that we would normally recognize as the interaction between a tense couple.
-The man looks nervously at the woman, and she has turned her back on him while staring sourly into the adjacent child’s stroller.
+The man looks nervous, and boxer aka woman is staring sourly/angrily outside.

 The ad seem to rely on a stereotypical claim (albeit negatively) that women act as aggressive boxers when they have their periods.
-The message implies that Kitadol can help transform this “aggressive monster” back into a presumably calmer state.
+The

 Credits